3commas-io/3commas-official-api-docs/docs/Account/README.md

 # Account<br>

-**Grid Bot** entities are designed to automate trading strategies by executing a series of buy and sell orders within predefined price ranges.
-They allow users to take advantage of market fluctuations while minimizing manual intervention.<br>
+**Account** entities hold information about the cryptocurrency portfolio, theys balances and the set of tools that are available for this account.<br>

-**Grid Bot** entities hold information such as:<br>
+**Account** entities hold information like:

-* Configuration details for the bot, including the trading pair, strategy type, and grid settings;
+* Details about the connected exchange, including its type, name, and current status;<br>

-* Performance metrics like current profit, total profits, and investment amounts in base and quote currencies;
+* Profit and currency information, such as the account's balance and daily and total profit;<br>

-* Status indicators, such as whether the bot is enabled or disabled and whether stop-loss actions are set.<br>
+* Available trading features for this account.<br>

-3Commas offers a range of tools to create new Grid Bots, manage their settings, and analyze their performance effectively.<br><br>
+3Commas provides a set of methods to create new exchange account connections and manage existing accounts.<br><br>

 ## Attributes<br>